 Everyone's a raver now.
-“Guitar music is dead” is the kind of thing your dad says – that’s how dead it is.
-Now, it’s all beats.
-The future you glimpsed in 1990s movies where everyone's into techno and has slime green hair is upon us.
-From here on in, "gigs" are things that only the cast of Made in Chelsea go to and Ron Morelli is your substitute dad.
+"Guitar music is dead" is the kind of thing your dad says – that's how dead it is.
+Now, it's all beats.
+The future you glimpsed in 90s movies where everyone's into techno and has slime green hair is upon us.
+From here on out, "gigs" are things that only the cast of Jersey Shore go to and Ron Morelli is your substitute dad.

 But while so many of us go raving, the vast majority get it wrong.
-Be it the drugs, the joy, the communal toilets or the pressure not to look like a dick, we often end up looking like dicks.
-We eyeball the DJ, we pump our fists, we kiss Europeans and we piss our wages away on booze and drugs only to dry heave it all straight back up over our £80 trainers.
+Be it the drugs, the joy, the communal toilets, or the pressure not to look like a dick, we often end up looking like dicks.
+We eyeball the DJ, we pump our fists, we kiss strangers and we piss our paychecks away on booze and drugs only to throw it up later that night.

 So, treat this as Raving For Dummies; a kind of self-help manual for people who can deal with week-long comedowns.
-Maybe it seems fascistic to tell people how to behave at an event that's supposed to be about hedonistic release, but watch this video and you’ll understand that perhaps Britain's new raving class could use a bit of guidance.
+Maybe it seems fascistic to tell people how to behave at an event that's supposed to be about hedonistic release, but watch this video and you'll understand that perhaps the graduating class of "EDM" could use a bit of guidance.

 Except now it isn't.
-The demise of subculture in the UK means that you really don't have to spend too much time on this.
-Some people still make a valiant effort but really, how long can you spend angling your Night Slugs fitted?
+Some people still make a valiant effort but really, how long can you spend angling your Night Slugs fitted cap?
 You aren't Michael Alig or Sting in Quadrophenia, you're just one of those guys who gets his fade shaped up once a week.
 The days of people doing their hair with eggs and glue, ironing their Mohair jackets, or pouring blue paint over their heads are consigned to the past.
-The closest we have are girls dressing like Hassidic ninjas at fashion parties, and no one has ever had fun at a fashion party.

-Modern club fashion is, by and large, cosily utilitarian; easy to wear, machine washable and unlikely to get you attacked in a Wetherspoons on the Sunday recovery session.
-It'd be great if someone did push the boat out a bit, but in what direction?
-People standing near repetitive beats have a shameful sartorial history of bleached dreadlocks and furry fluro legwarmers; if fashion had a Hague, everyone at Electric Daisy Carnival would stand trial for war crimes.
+Modern club fashion is, by and large, cozily utilitarian – easy to wear, machine washable, and unlikely to get you attacked at Sunday recovery brunch session.
+Sure, it'd be great if someone did push the boat out a bit, but in what direction?
+People standing near repetitive beats have a shameful sartorial history of bleached dreadlocks and furry, flourescent legwarmers; if fashion had a Hague, everyone at Electric Daisy Carnival would stand trial for war crimes.
 So maybe it's best to stick with the streetwear.

 Photo by Marco Tulio Valencia

-Sorry to break it to you guys, but they’re all shit and they're all bastards.
-Soon enough, every dealer realises that cutting corners isn't going to put off their customer base.
-Not when all their customers only buy drugs when they're drunk and are happy to ship £50 for some mix of boric acid, levamisole and a cursory dose of whatever it is that they actually want to buy.
+Sorry to break it to you guys, but they're all awful and they're all bastards.
+By now, every dealer realised that cutting corners isn't going to put a dent in their customer base.
+Especially not when that same customer base strictly buys drugs when they're drunk and happy to shell out $100 for some mix of boric acid, levamisole and a cursory dose of whatever it is that they actually want to buy.

 Which is why the current attitude seems to be: Just choose your poison, if it doesn't work, take more.
 Eventually something will happen.
 It could be good, it could be very, very bad.
-Just don't for one second believe that Rico, AJ, Taz or whatever stupid name your dealer goes by is actually your mate, or that they give a flying fuck about you or your vital organs.
-They think you’re a chump and they’re laughing at you for calling it "food" as soon as the car door's shut.
+Just don't believe for one second that Rico, AJ, Taz, or whatever stupid name your dealer goes by is actually your friend, or that they give a flying fuck about you or your vital organs.
+They think you're a chump and they're probably laughing at you as soon as the car door's shut.

-You’re going home.
-Home to Walthamstow.
+You're going home.
+Home to whatever ramshackle is proudly yours.
 You're not in Ibiza.
-Not everybody is living for the party, this isn't one nation, there isn't one drug and there's certainly not one beat.
-Britain is a claustrophobic, hateful country where having a good time can often be treated as an act of disrespect.
+Not everyone is living for the party, this isn't one nation, there isn't one drug and there's certainly not one wavelength.
+In this day and age having a good time can often be treated as an act of disrespect.
 There is no reason for you to believe that your fellow passengers (or your cab driver, for that matter) are in solidarity with your night out.
-They have jobs, children, spouses, lives to live – and let's face it, if you're going out raving with any regularity, you probably don't.
-This is not a bad thing at all but rubbing your lack of life experience in their faces isn't gonna go down too well.
-Save it for San Antonio.
+They have jobs, children, spouses, lives to live – and let's face it, if you're raving with any regularity, you probably don't.
+That's not a bad thing per se, but it most certainly is when you put it on display.

-You don't have to swing on the tube rails and you don't have to run up to people asking them stupid questions.
-You're not Australian.
-If someone broke these rules while you were on your way to a long, lonely night shift, or home to look after your poorly child, you'd probably think they were a cunt.
-So don't.
+You don't have to swing on rails or ledges and there's almost never any reason to shoot the shit with strangers.
+If someone broke these rules while you were on your way to a long, lonely night shift, or home to look after your sickly child, you'd probably think they were a cunt.

 Photo by Kieran Cudlip